 There’s no time for explanations: Mickey just casts “Heal” (Mickey, that’s not the name of the sp—oh, forget it) and demands to know where the Masked Boy got the Void Gear, since “Keyblades are not something you use to just to bully somebody around.”
 Together, he and Ventus team up to fight the boy again.

 This is your first NPC team-up in a Ven-first approach, so it’s worth saying that BBS’ support NPCs are very limited.
-You can’t heal them, for starters (even with multiplayer healing spells!), nor can you communicate with them in any way.
+You can’t heal them, for starters (even with multiplayer healing spells!), nor can you command them in any way.
 On the other hand, they sometimes offer Reaction Commands like the fairies did in the battle with Maleficent, and if nothing else they can distract a single opponent, which is what’s really going to save your life here against the Masked Boy.

 The Masked Boy has a huge number of attacks, divided roughly into short and long range.
-At short range, your primary concern should be his ability to escape from stunlock (or sometimes even a single hit!), leaving an illusory “shell” behind him for you to button mash against like a fool before the real Masked Boy jumps you from above.
+At short range, your primary concern should be his ability to escape from stunlock (or sometimes even a single hit!), leaving an illusory “afterimage” or “shell” behind him for you to button mash against like a fool before the real Masked Boy jumps you from above.
 The ideal way to intercept this attack is to dodge roll to one side and then hit him again immediately, but the timing is tricky and, worse, he can drop another shell as soon as you get back into a combo!
 And if Mickey triggers this afterimage attack, the Masked Boy will nevertheless attack Ven, no matter where you are on the map!
 At long range, you have to put up with some of his strongest attacks, though they can be blocked (a good source of Focus if you’re using Focus Block).
 He can also teleport away from your shotlocks, though they’re still not a terribly bad idea.
 Your team-up attack with Mickey is called “Burst of Faith,” though it’s actually just a renamed Holy Burst from Re:CoM!

 If all else fails against the Masked Boy, know that he’s actually vulnerable to several debilitating status effects like Sleep and Zero Gravity.
-The reason I don’t outright recommend these is because few other bosses have this same weakness, and it pays to get used to the game’s fundamentals, but this is an especially tough early boss!
+The reason I don’t outright recommend using these is because few other bosses have this same weakness, and it pays to get used to the game’s fundamentals, but this is an especially tough early boss!
 Even worse, this isn’t the last time our friend in the Mask will be fought in the game (no surprise there), and while he usually retains these vulnerabilities, he doesn’t always, and it would suck to come to rely on them only for them to be taken away from you later on!

 One funny observation I made here is that you can hide from the Masked Boy and, if Mickey is unconscious, he’ll stand around doing nothing.
 Perhaps his coding for this situation from was removed for this early fight, ala the Zip Slasher from Days?